 The letter to Starmer was organised by Grassroots for Europe (GfE), founded three years ago as a peer network for the local pro-EU civil society campaign groups which sprang up across the country around and after the 2016 referendum.

-Labour should have an open mind on rejoining the EU
+Labour should have open mind

 The campaigners are challenging Starmer over his continuing claim that there is no case for rejoining the EU.
 They ask why Labour can’t keep a more open mind on the UK’s future direction and they’re encouraging the opposition leader to open up a national dialogue, rather than shut it down.